EmilStenstrom/conllu/README.md

 ## Why should you use conllu?

 - It's simple. ~150 lines of code (including whitespace).
+- Works with both Python 2 and Python 3
 - It has no dependencies

 ## Installation